-Scientists now believe that restriction of CO2 production will no longer happen in time for the earth to avoid reaching the tipping point when we can no longer stop the release of CO2 and methane from the thawing permafrost and other sources.
+Many scientists now believe that restriction of CO2 production will not happen in time for the earth to avoid reaching the tipping point when we can no longer stop the release of CO2 and methane from the thawing permafrost and other sources, nor can we stop the melt of sea ice and snow cover with its high albedo reflecting solar radiation back into space.
 2018 had the greatest release of CO2 gas into the atmosphere of any year ever.

 The tipping point has been forecast for 2030 when CO2 production will no longer be controllable.

 This leave us with only geoengineering available to halt the total greenhouse gases that are increasing and thus threatening a worsening global warming.

 There are many geoengineering projects conceived including many Solar Radiation Management (SRM) projects.
 One way to reduce greenhouse gases is to lower the earth’s temperature and water vapor content is lowered when the temperature is lowered, it precipitates out.
 Water vapor content depends on atmospheric temperatures and are not normally thought of as controllable but Geoengineering can lower temperatures and the average water vapor level.
 Water vapor is much stronger than CO2 in the atmosphere .
 Perhaps by a factor of 4.5 .